Hobby Groups

 Hobby groups at Toiminnan Huone:

-• Cooking classes for childer, youth and young adults
+• Cooking Classes for children, youth and young adults

-• Nature club for families (once a month) – in co-operation with Kehitysvammatuki 57
+• Nature Club for Families (once a month) Free of Charge.
+In co-operation with Kehitysvammatuki 57 ry

 Ilmaisun Huone